mattermost/docs/doc/installation/cloud/openshift.md

 an OKD instance using the official Helm charts.

-**Note:**: OpenShift is currently not an officially supported platform, and the status of GitLab helm chart on OpenShift is thus experimental.
+**Note:**: OpenShift is currently not an officially supported platform, and the status of GitLab Helm chart on OpenShift is thus experimental.
 This guide is provided as a starting point for users to try getting GitLab deployed on OpenShift and we welcome feedback and contributions to improve it.
 If you face any problems in installing or configuring GitLab by following this guide, open